Amended by the Board of Trustees 9/19/2023

 Same Day Use

-- If the meeting room is not scheduled for use, drop-in use, for a period of two hours may be requested by reserving a space with library staff.
+- If the meeting room is not scheduled for use, a same day use reservation for a period of two hours may be requested by reserving a space with library staff.
 Time may be extended by library staff if room is not in demand.

-- Borrowers must meet all the same requirements listed above; except they are not subject to the “Advance Reservations” criteria.
+- Users are subject to the same requirements listed herein except they are not subject to the “Advance Reservations” criteria.

-- Same day reservations will be held for 15 minutes after start of time, otherwise room reservation will be forfeited, and use will be opened to the public.
+- Same day use reservations will be held for 15 minutes after start of time, otherwise room reservation will be forfeited and use will be opened to the public.

 - Sales or solicitation of any nature is prohibited.